Airbags are meant to protect passengers and drivers in the case of a Florida accident. Airbag Injuries to face

 Internal Injuries Caused by Airbag Deployment

-Organ damage or lacerations may also result from the body’s impact with the airbag.
+Airbag injuriesOrgan damage or lacerations may also result from the body’s impact with the airbag.
 Inhaling the chemicals inside the airbag can also lead to lung injuries.

 Airbags Causing Fractures

 These injuries can have serious life-altering consequences and may require extensive medical treatment and rehabilitation.
+If you’ve suffered fractures or broken bones from an airbag, it’s important to seek medical attention and let the airbag injury lawyers at Abrahamson & Uiterwyk help.
+Contact us today!

-Contact an Experienced Florida Airbag Injury Lawyer
+Contact an Airbag Injury Lawyer in Florida Today

 Our experienced Tampa injury attorneys have been helping people injured in car accidents for over 30 years.